garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Bug Processing.md

 		- Fixed - usually accompanied with code commits
 		- Reject - invalid
 		- Deferred
-- Reopened
-	- After the issue is closed, something happens & the issue becomes active again
-		- incomplete fix
-		- start to implement a postponed feature
-		- revoke any wrong decision taken earlier
 	- Fixed
 		- a bug is fixed
 		- a feature is added
 		- a patch is applied
 	- Invalid (Rejected)
 		- bug cannot be reproduced
 		- feature does not make sense
 			- request may not be understandable
+		- patch is not correct
+	-
+- Reopened
+	- After the issue is closed, something happens & the issue becomes active again
-	- patc
+		- incomplete fix
+		- start to implement a postponed feature
+		- revoke any wrong decision taken earlier